sipeed/sipeed_wiki/docs/hardware/en/maixzero/sense/start.md

 ![m0sense_drag_burn](./../../../zh/maixzero/sense/assets/start/m0sense_drag_burn.gif)

-Here are some demos [Click me](https://dl.sipeed.com/shareURL/Maix-Zero/Maix-Zero/7_Example_demos), just use them by draging and dropoing firmware to u-disk to see their result, the source codes are in [github](https://github.com/sipeed/M0sense_BL702_example).
+Here are some demos [Click me](https://dl.sipeed.com/shareURL/Maix-Zero/Maix-Zero/7_Example_demos), just use them by dragging and dropping firmware to u-disk to see their result, the source codes are in [github](https://github.com/sipeed/M0sense_BL702_example).

-And the result of each demo is as following:
+And the result of each demo is as follows:

 ### hello_world.uf2